Your Mother Was Right: Go Outside and Play

 – Increased Vitamin D production by your body (i.e. endogenous production; highly effective), resulting in greater immunity to illness and improved skin health.

-– Stimulation of the pineal gland, resulting in better quality sleep, in turn resulting in almost every conceivable health benefit, including greater focus, self-control and higher motivation for positive behavior (i.e. the triggering of a virtuous cycle of positive actions, leading to greater health, in turn leading to increase energy to carry out positive actions, and so on).
+– Stimulation of the pineal gland, resulting in better quality sleep, in turn resulting in almost every conceivable health benefit, including greater focus, self-control and higher motivation for positive behavior (i.e. the triggering of a virtuous cycle of positive actions, leading to greater health, in turn leading to increased energy to carry out positive actions, and so on).

 – Stimulation of serotonin production, which improves overall mood.